stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/language_model_clients/custom-lm-client.md

         pass
 ```

-While for the most part you are free to add and customize the client in anyway you see fit, but some components need to be present and work in a certain way so you can utilize every feature of DSPy without interruption.
-On of these feture being viewing history of calls made to LLM via `inspect_history`.
+While you can mostly add to and customize the client per your requirements, the client should be configurable with some key components to utilize every feature of DSPy without interruption.
+One of these key features is viewing the history of calls made to the LM via `inspect_history`.
 To elaborate:

-* `__init__`: Should contain the `self.provider="default` and `self.history=[]`. `self.history` will contain the prompt-completion pair created via LLM call since the object was initialized. `self.provider` is used in `inspect_history` method andfor most part you can leave it as **"default"**.
+* `__init__`: Should contain the `self.provider="default` and `self.history=[]`. `self.history` will contain the prompt-completion pair created via LM call since the object was initialized. `self.provider` is used in `inspect_history` method and for most part you can leave it as **"default"**.
-* `basic_request`: This function makes the call to LLM and get the completion for the given prompt over the given `kwargs` which usually have parameters like `temperature`, `max_tokens`, etc. After you get the completion is received from the LLM you must update the `self.history` list by appending the dictionary `{"prompt": prompt, "response": response}` feel free to add anything else but these 2 are mandatory.
+* `basic_request`: This function makes the call to the LM and retrieves the completion for the given prompt over the given `kwargs` which usually have parameters like `temperature`, `max_tokens`, etc. After you receive the completion from the LM, you must update the `self.history` list by appending the dictionary `{"prompt": prompt, "response": response}` to it.
+These fields are mandatory but you can add any other parameters as you see fit.
-* `__call__`: This function should return the list of completions model returned, in the model basic case this is just a list of string with string being the completion.
-However it can be a tuple too like `Cohere` LM client returns the list of tuple where the tuple is a pair of completion and it's likelihood.
-Aside from the you must receive the completion via `request` call which unless modified just calls `basic_request` as is.
-This is to keep the history updated and that's all.
+* `__call__`: This function should return the list of completions returned by the model.
+This can be a list of string completions in the basic case.
+Or it can be a tuple pair with the completion and corresponding likelihood as returned by the `Cohere` LM client.
+Additionally, the completion should be received by the `request` call which unless modified just calls `basic_request` as is, ensuring the history is updated as well.

-By now you must've realized the reason we have these rules is mainly for making the history inpection and modules work without breaking.
+By now you must've realized the reason we have these rules is mainly for making the history inspection and modules work without breaking.

 :::info
-You can mitigate the history issue by updating the history in the `__call__` itself.
-So if you can take care of history updates in `__call__` itself you just need to implement `__init__` and `__call__`.
+You can mitigate issues with updating the history in the `__call__` itself.
+So if you can take care of history updates in `__call__` itself, you just need to implement `__init__` and `__call__`.

-Or if you are up for ir rewrite `inspect_history` method in the class.
+Or if you are up for it, feel free to rewrite `inspect_history` method as per your requirements!
 :::

 ## Implementing our Custom LM

-Based on whatever we learned until now let's implement our custom LLM that calls the Claude's API.
-In Claude we need to initialize 2 things to make a successful call: `API_KEY` and `BASE_URL`.
-The base URL based on the [**docs**](https://docs.anthropic.com/claude/reference/messages_post) is `https://api.anthropic.com/v1/messages`.
+Based on whatever we have learned so far, let's implement our custom LM that calls the Claude API.
+In Claude, we need to initialize 2 components to make a successful call: `API_KEY` and `BASE_URL`.
+The base URL from on the [**Anthropic docs**](https://docs.anthropic.com/claude/reference/messages_post) is `https://api.anthropic.com/v1/messages`.
 Let's write our `__init__` method:

 ```python
 def __init__(model, api_key):